How to bet on college football: Top sportsbook apps, promos for Indiana-Miami

 Here's how to bet on the College Football Playoff National Championship Game on Monday, Jan.
 19, between the Indiana Hoosiers and Miami Hurricanes

 Kickoff is scheduled for 7:30 p.m.
 ET, and the latest Indiana vs. Miami odds list the Hoosiers as 8.5-point favorites while the over/under is 47.5.
+Indiana is a -340 money line favorite (risk $340 to win $100), while the Hurricanes are +270 underdogs.
 If you're wondering where to find the best college football odds or looking for sportsbook promos and betting sites for the College Football Playoff semifinals, you can read more below, along with picks for Miami vs. Indiana.

 Sportsbook offers